LDixon82/CyberSecurity22/README.md

 - <b>etc/ansible/filebeat.yml</b>
 - <b>etc/ansbile/metricbeat.yml</b>

-- Which file do you update to make Ansible run the playbook on a specific machine?
+Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 - <b>Update the filebeat_config and metricbeat_config.
 You will update the etc/ansible/hosts to specify the servers and IP addresses for each machine.</b>

--
-- _Which URL do you navigate to in order to check that the ELK server is running?
+Which URL do you navigate to in order to check that the ELK server is running?
 - <b>http://[your.ELK-VM.Public.IP]:5601/app/kibana.</b>

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._